TYSONTECH/tmgdiscordbot/README.md

 - **Direct Message Content Notifications**
   Effortlessly direct message a list of users that you've specified in the python code about new content from your YouTube Channel using the YouTube Data API v3

-- **Wake-on-LAN & Sleep-on-LAN**
-  Remotely wake or sleep devices to optimize power usage and accessibility.